jonlinca/ACLandR/README.md

 Create a Rscript called *A02_PredictModel.R*, and save it (ideally in same directory as your ACL project).

-The below *predict_numberOfWins* function takes in each value as an argument, and at the same time, gives it a variable name which should map to the column we expect to pass it.
+The below *predict_numberOfWins* function takes in each value as an argument, and at the same time, gives it a variable name which should map to the column we expect to pass.
 It then loads the saved model, prepares a one-row data frame to use for prediction, loads the required libraries.
 Finally, in one simple line, creates a prediction.

 ```
 predict_numberOfWins <- function(solo_KillDeathRatio, solo_TimeSurvived, solo_RoundsPlayed,